Employer of Record

 The breakdown of social security costs for both employees and employers is detailed below:

 Additionally, Labor Risk Insurance is compulsory under the Costa Rican Labor Code.
-Employers must pay this policy to the National Insurance Institute, a state-owned insurance provider, based on varied rates according to the employee’s status or position.
-These rates adjust depending on the risk associated with the nature of the work, such as a common office clerk having a lower rate of 1% of their salary.
+Employers must pay this policy to the National Insurance Institute, a state-owned insurance provider, based on rates that vary according to the occupational risk profile of the employee’s role.
+Separately, from January 2026, the total contribution rate for the IVM pension regime increased from 11.16% to 11.66%.

-Individuals are entitled to annual tax credits, outlined as follows:
+Individuals are entitled to tax credits, outlined as follows:

 Allowances

-Notably, income tax exemptions are granted for Christmas bonuses, Social Security contributions, severance, and termination payments as per the provisions of the Labor Code.
+Notably, income tax exemptions are granted for Christmas bonuses, Social Security contributions, severance, and termination payments to the extent provided by Costa Rican law.

 Costa Rica Employee Hiring Cost